Washington, D.C.: Growth and redevelopment

-By 1870, the district's population had grown 75% from the previous census to nearly 132,000 residents.
-Despite the city's growth, however, Washington still had dirt roads and the city lacked basic sanitation.
+By 1870, the district's population had grown 75% in a decade to nearly 132,000 people, yet the city still lacked paved roads and basic sanitation.
 Some members of Congress suggested moving the capital farther west, but President Ulysses S. Grant refused to consider the proposal.

-Congress passed the Organic Act of 1871, which repealed the individual charters of the cities of Washington and Georgetown, abolished Washington County, and created a new territorial government for the whole District of Columbia.
+In the Organic Act of 1871, Congress repealed the individual charters of the cities of Washington and Georgetown, abolished Washington County, and created a new territorial government for the whole District of Columbia.
+These steps made "the city of Washington...legally indistinguishable from the District of Columbia."

-After the reorganization, in 1873, President Grant appointed Alexander Robey Shepherd as Governor of the District of Columbia.
-Shepherd authorized large-scale projects that greatly modernized the city but ultimately bankrupted the district government.
+In 1873, President Grant appointed Alexander Robey Shepherd as Governor of the District of Columbia.
+Shepherd authorized large projects that modernized the city but bankrupted its government.
 In 1874, Congress replaced the territorial government with an appointed three-member board of commissioners.

 In 1888, the city's first motorized streetcars began service.
 Their introduction generated growth in areas of the district beyond the City of Washington's original boundaries, leading to an expansion of the district over the next few decades.
-Georgetown's street grid and other administrative details were formally merged to those of the City of Washington in 1895.
-However, the city had poor housing conditions and strained public works, leading it to become the first city in the nation to undergo urban renewal projects as part of the City Beautiful movement in the early 20th century.
+Georgetown's street grid and other administrative details were formally merged with those of the City of Washington in 1895.
+However, the city had poor housing and strained public works; this led it to become the first city in the nation to undergo urban renewal projects as part of the City Beautiful movement in the early 20th century.

+The City Beautiful movement built heavily upon the already-implemented L'Enfant Plan, with the new McMillan Plan leading urban development in the city throughout the movement.
+Much of the old Victorian Mall was replaced with modern Neoclassical and Beaux-Arts architecture; these designs are still prevalent in the city's governmental buildings today.

-Increased federal spending as a result of the New Deal in the 1930s led to the construction of new government buildings, memorials, and museums in the district, though the chairman of the House Subcommittee on District Appropriations Ross A. Collins from Mississippi justified cuts to funds for welfare and education for local residents, saying that "my constituents wouldn't stand for spending money on niggers."
+Increased federal spending under the New Deal in the 1930s led to the construction of new government buildings, memorials, and museums in the district, though the chairman of the House Subcommittee on District Appropriations, Ross A. Collins of Mississippi, justified cuts to funds for welfare and education for local residents by saying that "my constituents wouldn't stand for spending money on niggers."

 World War II led to an expansion of federal employees in the city; by 1950, the district's population reached its peak of 802,178 residents.